-Washington University School of Medicine employs simulation for all levels of students in a variety of settings, optimizing the technology and the techniques for the task and the learners.
-Medical students in all four years learn to diagnose and treat conditions from the common to the rare and life-threatening.
+WashU Medicine employs simulation for all levels of students in a variety of settings, optimizing the technology and the techniques for the task and the learners.
+Medical students in all four years learn and practice communication, clinical skills and the diagnosis and treatment of conditions from the common to the rare and life-threatening.

 Simulation includes: